Rothesay-class frigate: Service

 At the beginning of 1982, many of the class had been relegated to the Standby Squadron, likely to be disposed of following the 1981 defence review, with their sister ships likely to follow suit.
 However, the outbreak of the Falklands War reprieved the class.
 Plymouth and Yarmouth were despatched with the task force, with Plymouth playing one of the most active roles of any ship.
 While the class proved highly seaworthy in the rough South Atlantic, particularly in the winter patrols that followed, the initial favourable assessment of their performance in the war has been revised.
 It is questionable whether Seacat achieved a single kill, although both Yarmouth and Plymouth claim single shared hits on Douglas A-4 Skyhawk.
-Plymouth's Wasp helicopter guided an AS-12 missile onto the elderly surface-running submarine ARA Santa Fe, but only after it had been prevented from diving by depth charges and torpedo hits from the destroyer HMS Antrim and from a Wessex and a Lynx helicopter.
+Plymouth's Wasp helicopter guided an AS-12 missile onto the elderly surface-running submarine ARA Santa Fe, but only after she had been prevented from diving by depth charges from the destroyer HMS Antrim and from a Wessex and a Lynx helicopter.
 On 1 May Yarmouth and the modern Type 22 frigate HMS Brilliant detected submarine ARA San Luis, which fired at least one German anti-ship SST-4 torpedo at them, but they failed to sink the submarine in 20 hours of mortar, torpedo and depth charge attacks.
 In the following weeks, the limitations of the Rothesay's lack of modern sonar or link 10 data link were exposed, although Yarmouth saw the second firing of the second Exocet and may have decoyed it successfully with chaff it fired.